jonasmcferreira/whiteiron/jhed-wasteland/adventures.md

 #### Why You're Here

 For weeks, the smuggler's route between **Netrus**—a small but vital frontier town in Jhed—and Thieves Key has gone cold.
 The last crew sent with essential supplies and trade goods never returned.
-Netrus relies heavily on these deliveries to survive the harsh winters and trade their discoveries from the frozen wastes.
-If the route is not re-established, The town will collapse, and the situation is dire enough that Brimhest has approved your expedition to deliver a 50 lbs package critical to their survival.
+Netrus relies heavily on these deliveries to survive the harsh winters and to offload the discoveries from the frozen wastes.
+If the route is not re-established, the town will collapse, and the situation is dire enough that Brimhest has approved your expedition to deliver a **50 lbs package** critical to their survival.

 You have been promised **600 gp** to deliver this package, with an additional **100 gp per extra crate** you can carry, but be warned: any lost cargo will cost you **150 gp in penalties**, and if the main package isn't delivered, the entire deal is void.

 #### Motivations for Your Journey